code-and-effect/effective_test_bot/README.md

 This test signs in as the given user, visits the given page and simply checks `assert_page_normal`.

-Use it as a one-liner method:
+Use it as a one-liner:

 ```ruby
 class PostsTest < ActionDispatch::IntegrationTest